All Episodes

 But here are these NBC Democrat Party reporters and everybody else in the drive-by media telling Mrs. Clinton to get out, and she is not going to do it.

-We'll have the audio sound bites to back up all of this, and finally the Clinton campaign taking the advice of me, Rush Limbaugh, the commander-in-chief of U.S. Operation Chaos, on how to deal with Florida and Michigan.
+And finally, the Clinton campaign taking the advice of me, Rush Limbaugh, the commander-in-chief of U.S. Operation Chaos, on how to deal with Florida and Michigan.

-Both Howard Wolfson, Terry McCaula, the punk, and even Mrs. Clinton herself spouting verbatim in some cases.
+Both Howard Wolfson, Terry McAuliffe the punk, and even Mrs. Clinton herself spouting verbatim in some cases advice I gave them back on May the 7th, two weeks ago.

-And of course, it's the other way, or what ought to happen here is that the big oil execs ought to have their own hearings and bring in senators and demand to know from these senators why you're preventing us from doing our jobs.
+What ought to happen here is that the big oil execs ought to have their own hearings and bring in senators and demand to know from these senators why you're preventing us from doing our jobs.

 They have execs of the five largest oil companies appearing before the committee today.

-The House of Representatives overwhelmingly has approved legislation yesterday allowing the Justice Department to sue OPEC members.
+Now, to illustrate here that we've got too many lawyers and too many idiots in the House of Representatives, the House of Representatives overwhelmingly has approved legislation yesterday allowing the Justice Department to sue OPEC members.

-This is like suing bin Laden.
+This is like suing bin Laden to sue OPEC.

 And this was an overwhelming vote.